stevejhiggs/fastify-typescript-skeleton/README.md

 ### Running tests

-All the tests are in `/tests` and can be ran by running `yarn test`
+All the tests are co-located with the source files and can be ran by running `yarn test`

 ## Available routes